 In May 2013 I joined Instagram.
-Every blogger I knew used it but I was very undecided how to start as I didn’t want to share a lot of personal photos or images of dolls.
-Instead, I decided to challenge myself to pick a bouquet of (often) wildflowers every day, take a photo, write down what kind of flowers I had picked (and where) and post it on Instagram.
-That was how the #onebouquetperday project started, back then under my old Instagram name @frokenskicklig.
+Every blogger I knew used it, but I was very undecided how to start as I didn’t want to share a lot of personal photos or images of dolls.
+Instead, I decided to challenge myself to pick a bouquet of wildflowers every day, take a photo, write down what species of flowers I had picked and post it on Instagram.

 The weeks passed and picking flowers became my daily routine.
-Summer came and went and I was still picking bouquets on my walks through the meadows, fields and forests or in our garden.
+Summer came and summer went and I was still picking bouquets on my walks through the meadows, fields and forests.
 On the 31st of October I decided that it was time for a winter break and by then quite a few people had started to follow me on my daily flower walks.
 In 2014 I continued with my series, I began at the start of May and finished the project at the end of October.
 A lot of people were inspired to join me and began to contribute daily bouquets under the hashtag #onebouquetperday on Instagram.
-I continued the project in 2015, every day without exception, again from the beginning of May until the end of October.
+I continued the project in the following years, every day without exception, again from the beginning of May until the end of October, 184 bouquets per season.

-The new season of the #onebouquetperday project will start on Instagram in May 2017.
-Maybe you would like to join us in this project, too?
+The seventh season of the #onebouquetperday project will start on Instagram in May 2019.